-For other fellowships that will fund international public interest work, visit psjd.org and other websites listed in the Job Search Tools section of SJI's website.
+For other fellowships that will fund international public interest work, visit psid.org and other websites listed on our Job Search Tools page.
 Examples of other international fellowships include:

 - Crowley Fellowship, Leitner Center for International Law and Justice, Fordham Law School - Echoing Green's Social Entrepreneurship Fellowships - Alan R. and Barbara D. Finberg Fellowship at Human Rights Watch - Fulbright Program - Fulbright Public Policy Fellowship (This is a component of the Fulbright U.S. Student Program.
 Public Policy Fellows serve in professional placements as special assistants in foreign government ministries or institutions and gain hands-on public sector experience in participating foreign countries while simultaneously carrying out an academic research/study project.) - New Voices Fellowship